Icona

 Data aggiornamento scheda:

-The indicator allows to identify the number of establishments, by regional and provincial scope, divided by category, based on the obligations established by the legislation to which the managers of the establishments are subject.
-As of 31 December 2024, the total number of establishments considered dangerous for the purposes of a major accident, present in Italy, is equal to 933.
-Compared to December 2023, where the number of establishments was equal to 944, a reduction is noted (11 less).
-With regard to the distribution of the notified establishments on the national territory, the situation remains almost unchanged, approximately a quarter is concentrated in Lombardy and in regions with a high presence of industries such as: Veneto, Piedmont and Emilia-Romagna.
-In almost all Italian provinces there is at least one establishment at risk of a major accident.
+The indicator identifies the number of establishments, by regional and provincial level, divided by category, based on the regulatory requirements to which establishment operators are subject.
+As of June 30, 2025, the total number of establishments considered hazardous for the purposes of a major accident in Italy was 932.
+Compared to December 2024, when the number of establishments was 933, there has been a reduction (one less).
+Regarding the distribution of notified establishments across the country, the situation remains virtually unchanged, with approximately a quarter concentrated in Lombardy and in regions with a high industrial presence, such as Veneto, Piedmont, and Emilia-Romagna.
+Almost all Italian provinces contain at least one establishment at risk of a major accident.

 USE AND RISK OF CHEMICAL PLANT PROTECTION PRODUCTS